4 Unforgettable Tours to the Sahara Desert from Fes

 Best budget tour to the Sahara from Fes

 From Fes, you’ll travel to the Swiss-inspired town of Ifrane and spot Barbary macaques in the surrounding cedar forest.
 Continue to the lively city of Midelt for an authentic roadside lunch before travelling through the palm-studded Ziz Valley.
-Your ultimate destination is the gateway town of Merzouga, from where you’ll embark on a sunset camel trek to a desert camp to sleep under a canopy of stars.
+Your destination is the gateway town of Merzouga, where you’ll embark on a sunset camel trek to a desert camp to sleep under a canopy of stars.

 Wake early to watch the sunrise over the Erg Chebbi dunes before returning to Merzouga.
-You’ll have time to shower at a local hotel before hitting the road once again.
-By lunchtime, you’ll arrive in the Valley of the Roses, which is particularly atmospheric during the harvest season in April.
-After refuelling, you’ll make the picturesque drive to Ouarzazate and travel over the Tizi n’Tichka pass en route to Marrakech
+You’ll have time to shower at a Merzouga hotel before hitting the road once again.
+By lunchtime, you’ll arrive in the Valley of the Roses, which is particularly atmospheric during the harvest season in April/May.

 "Truly an incredible experience.
 Accommodations were comfortable, more like glamping, and food was tasty!
 Would recommend this trip to all, solo, couples, friends.” - Armen (read more reviews here)